Technical sergeant: Philippines

 The rank of technical sergeant is used by the Armed Forces of the Philippines.
-It is a non-commissioned officer rank used by Philippine Army, Philippine Air Force and Philippine Marine Corps (under the Philippine Navy).
-The rank stands above the rank of Staff sergeant and below Master sergeant.
+It is a enlisted personnel rank used by Philippine Army, Philippine Air Force and Philippine Marine Corps (under the Philippine Navy).
+The rank stands above the rank of staff sergeant and below master sergeant.

 United States

 Technical sergeant is a rank in the United States Air Force, United States Space Force, and Civil Air Patrol.
 It is a former rank in the United States Army and United States Marine Corps.

 Army

 The rank of technical sergeant existed from after World War I until 1948 when the rank was renamed sergeant first class.
 In 1920 the army combined several battalion/squadron level "staff" NCO ranks, including battalion quartermaster sergeant, battalion supply sergeant, ordnance sergeant, hospital sergeant, three grades of master sergeant (junior grade), and six additional senior-level technical and specialist ranks into the new technical sergeant rank.
 In 1944 when rifle squad leaders became staff sergeants, platoon sergeants were promoted to technical sergeants.
 In 1948 the army renamed technical sergeant as sergeant first class.